Huber Mansion: History

 The mansion was bought by Auguste Huber in 1890.
 He was a representative of the German armament firm Krupp and Mause in Istanbul and the reason for him to buy it was its closeness to the German embassy building.
 The building was expanded by Raimondo D'Aronco, an Italian architect in 1906.
 He also redesigned the garden of the mansion which was also employed as a summer residence by the Ottoman Sultan Abdulhamit.
 Huber had to leave Istanbul following the defeat of the Ottoman Empire in World War I and sold it to Necmeddin Mona.
 In 1922 the mansion was acquired by Kadria Hussein, daughter of Hussein Kamel who ruled Egypt between 1914 and 1917.
-Its owner became Notre Dame Sion High School in 1930 when Kadria Hussein left Istanbul for Cairo.
+Its owner became Lycée Notre Dame de Sion in 1930 when Kadria Hussein left Istanbul for Cairo.
 The school employed the building until 1973 when it was acquired by a private company.
 However, the sale occurred without the approval of the Supreme Board of Monuments which led to its nationalization in 1985.
 The building has been used as the presidential residence and the guesthouse for official visitors since then.